Yuri Neprintsev: Biography

 In 1926, Neprintsev went to Leningrad to continue his education.
 In the years 1926–1930, he studied of Prof. Vasily Savinsky private art studio.
 In 1929, Neprintsev began to work as designer and graphic artist in the palace-museums of Leningrad and the Pushkin town.
 In the years 1932–1934, he worked as illustrator for magazines and publishing houses of Leningrad.

 In 1934, Neprintsev entered at the third course of painting department of the Leningrad Institute of Painting, Sculpture and Architecture.
 He studied of Pavel Naumov, Alexander Lubimov, and Isaak Brodsky, who 30 years ago was also a student of Vasily Savinsky.

-Together with Neprintsev, in Isaak Brodsky workshop, studied such famous Russian artists as Nikolai Timkov, Piotr Belousov, Alexander Laktionov, Piotr Vasiliev, Mikhail Kozell, and others.
+Together with Neprintsev, in Isaak Brodsky workshop, studied such famous Russian artists as Nikolai Timkov, Piotr Belousov, Aleksandr Laktionov, Piotr Vasiliev, Mikhail Kozell, and others.

-In 1938, Neprintsev graduated from Leningrad Institute of Painting, Sculpture and Architecture in the workshop of Isaak Brodsky.
-His graduation work was a painting named "Alexander Pushkin in Mikhailovskoe village", devoted to the memory of the great Russian poet Alexander Pushkin (1799–1837).
+In 1938, Neprintsev graduated from Leningrad Institute of Painting, Sculpture and Architecture.
+His graduation work was a painting "Alexander Pushkin in Mikhailovskoe village", devoted to the memory of the Russian poet Alexander Pushkin.
 In 1940 Neprintsev was admitted to the Leningrad Union of Artists.

 Starting in 1928, Neprintsev participated in Art Exhibitions.
 He painted portraits, genre and historical compositions, and landscapes.
 Yuri Neprintsev worked in oil painting, pencil drawings, watercolors and book illustration.
 Solo exhibitions by Neprintsev were in 1959 (Moscow, Leningrad, Sverdlovsk, Gorky, and Saratov), and in 1989 (Leningrad).

 After graduation, Neprintsev continued his education in postgraduate institute under leadership of Prof. Rudolf Frentz and Prof. Boris Ioganson.
 At the same time he taught at the Department of the Drawing.

 In 1941, Neprintsev voluntarily joined the Red Army.
-He fought in the Second World War, serving in the Baltic Fleet.
-In 1944, Neprintsev was awarded the Order of the Red Star.
-He had demobilized in 1946.
+He fought in the Second World War, serving in the Baltic Fleet and being demobilized in 1946.